 Trading in India, case “us->in”:

 The correlation factors are also much weaker than the ones of the stock prices and additional they are weaker as in the “in->us” case.
 This could explain the lower overall trading performance there.
-The Pearson correlation of VDTH is even negative and the VEDL and WIT are considerabl low.
+The Pearson correlation of VDTH is even negative, and the VEDL and WIT ones are considerably low.
 Removing VDTH and calculating the overall trading performance from 2008-01-01 to 2017-07-01 yields a gain of 776.36%, 63.38% more than with VDTH.
 Removing VDTH and WIT yields an overall trading performance of 805.42% (92.44% more).
-Because of the low overall day performance correlation of VDTH it is not evaluated anymore below.
+Because of the low overall day performance correlation of VDTH, it is not evaluated anymore below.

 To investigate the correlations in more detail we introduce two new measures, a sliding correlation and sliding trading performance.